STU-Fudan/docs/README.md

 # docs

-`docs` is based on any wordpress theme, I'll transform it to a plugin when finished.

-It provides **CMS / file tree system** to wordpress.
+`docs` is a wordpress plugin, it provides **CMS / file tree system** to wordpress.
 So you can make wordpress a wiki system or something else.

-This repository is base on the `wordpress Twenty Fourteen theme`.

 ### Preview